Ben-zen-Berg/Guitar-string-simulator-for-pickup-comparison-tests/readme.txt

 Conventional guitar pickups can therefore be used to simulate the magnetic waves of vibrating strings.
-However, in order not to disturb the magnetic field in a test environment, the coils used for a simulation should not have a permanent magnet in the core.
+However, in order not to disturb the magnetic field in a test environment, the coils used for a simulation should not have a permanent magnet in its core.
 Rail humbuckers in single coil format are best suited from a constructional point of view.